mitoyarzun/zxingfragmentlib/README.md

 This was also inspired by another similar library, [barcodefragmentlib](https://code.google.com/p/barcodefragmentlib/).

+## Goals

+Here are the basic guidelines for this project.
+As always, suggestions are appreciated :)

+* Provide a simple library to scan codes using ZXing's core library.
+* Be compatible with Android 2.1 and up.
+* Work out of the box (or almost).
+* Facilitate customization and/or configuration.

 ## Usage

 1. Add the library as a module dependency to your app.